We are in the process of finding tips and tricks that help us find out how to make a small room look bigger.

 A good rule is to leave your windows uncovered, to create a sense of depth in a small space.

-If you don’t feel comfortable leaving the windows completely uncovered the when you add the curtain rod to the wall, make sure it goes past the frame.
-That way you can completely open the curtain beyond the window like above.
+If you don’t feel comfortable leaving the windows completely uncovered when you add the curtain rod to the wall, make sure it goes past the frame.
+That way, you can completely open the curtain beyond the window like above.

 What if you don’t have natural light to use in the room?
 This brings me to the next tip to add mirrors to make a small room look bigger.